 “This genre deals more overtly with the supernatural than any other genre, it tackles issues of good and evil more than any other genre, it distinguishes and articulates the essence of good and evil better than any other genre…”

-"This word–this idea of Art as creation is, I believe, the one important contribution that Christianity has made to aesthetics.
-Unfortunately, we are apt to use the words "creation" and "creativeness" very vaguely and loosely, because we do not relate them properly to our theology.
-But it is significant that the Greeks had not this … Continue reading Contributing “Art”
+“This word–this idea of Art as creation is, I believe, the one important contribution that Christianity has made to aesthetics.
+Unfortunately, we are apt to use the words “creation” and … Continue reading Contributing “Art”

 “To a child a song may glow like a nightlight in a scary bedroom…”

-Renowned abstract artist and writer Makoto Fujimura has recently posted an update regarding the illuminated edition of the Four Holy Gospels (English Standard Version) being released next year by Crossway Books & Bibles.
-"The leather-bound bible will feature five new large works and dozens of smaller 'letters' paintings as drop caps," all by Fujimura, the … Continue reading New Images of the Fujimura Gospels
+Renowned abstract artist and writer Makoto Fujimura has recently posted an update regarding the illuminated edition of the Four Holy Gospels (English Standard Version) being released next year by Crossway … Continue reading New Images of the Fujimura Gospels

 Godawa, Brian.
 Word Pictures: Knowing God Through Story & Imagination.
 Downers Grove: InterVarsity Press, 2009.
-There seems to be a recent movement within the Protestant community to finally start talking about the arts and their role in the Christian life.
-Numerous publishers in the evangelical and mainline streams have released direct or indirect approaches to … Continue reading Review: Word Pictures
+There seems to be a recent movement within the Protestant community to finally start talking … Continue reading Review: Word Pictures

 This could be very big news on a couple of counts.
-One, this marks the return of illuminated manuscript-style bibles, and in the English Standard Version, one of today's most popular translations at that, especially among Reformed Protestants and one of the literary progeny of the King James Version.
-Two, it features a surprising artist, … Continue reading Fujimura to Illuminate Bible
+One, this marks the return of illuminated manuscript-style bibles, and in the English Standard Version, one of today’s most … Continue reading Fujimura to Illuminate Bible

 From the very first passage of the Scriptures, we see God as a creative being; indeed, he shows himself to be the ultimate creative being.
 We behold him establish the whole created order, including mankind itself.
 He then lays before us an astounding pronouncement…